BurnOutTrader/fund-forge/ff_standard_lib/src/strategies/STRATEGIES_README.md

 This helps us get consistent results between back testing and live trading and also reduces cpu load from constantly sending messages to our `fn on_data_received()`.

-##### `let notify: Arc::new(Notify::new());`
-Notify can be used to control the message flow in backtesting, it is not currently implemented in live handlers.
-It is used to sync the historical engine with the strategy event loop when developing.
-It doesn't seem to be needed at the moment and It might not be needed by the end of development but it helps to debug issues.

 ```rust
 use std::time::Duration;